On this page:

 3 |

-Communications 3 (COMN 153) is designed to advance the reading and writing skills of ESL learners at Canadian Language Benchmark 6.
-The course takes an integrated task-based approach to language learning.
-Four broad areas of competency provide the framework for continuing to develop intermediate-level reading and writing skills: 1) interacting with others; 2) comprehending instructions and reproducing information; 3) getting things done; and 4) comprehending and sharing information.
-Topics and tasks are contextualized within Canadian professional settings, so that learners build the strategies and skills required for effective communication in English-speaking, multicultural contexts.
-Pre-requisites:One of:
+This course is designed to improve the speaking and listening skills of English as an Additional Language learners at Canadian Language Benchmark 2.
+The course takes an integrated, task-based approach to language learning.
+The course focuses on four areas of competency for developing fundamental speaking and listening skills: interacting with others; comprehending and giving instructions; getting things done; and sharing information.
+Topics and tasks are contextualized within professional settings, helping learners build the strategies and skills required for effective communication in English-speaking, multicultural contexts.
+Pre-requisites:Manual Prerequisite

 |